Requirements

 ENVS 1101Introduction to Environmental Studies: Interdisciplinary Approaches1

-Select two environmental studies intermediate courses (2000–2969) or higher, one of which must be outside a student’s departmental major.2
+Select two environmental studies intermediate courses (2000–2969) or higher, one of which must be outside a student’s departmental major.
+With Environmental Studies program approval, one off-campus study course may be used to fulfill the intermediate course requirement for the ENVS minor.2

 Discipline-Based Option Requirements